Fresh Veggie Pizza

 But wait – this isn’t like any of the other beet pizzas I’ve posted on here!
 This beet pizza is piled high with a smorgasbord of colorful and crunchy veggies and beans – that happen to be sitting on a base of Kraft Green Onion Dip!

 I make beet pizza quite often for dinner for my daughter and I, and, sometimes we top our beet pizza base with hummus or tomato paste and beans and veggies.
-But, last night when my daughter and I ran into Walmart to pick up some yogurt, I couldn’t help but be drawn to the shelf flags announcing the newly re-packaged Kraft French Onion, Green Onion, and Bacon Cheddar Dips.
+But, last night when my daughter and I ran into the grocery store to pick up some yogurt, I couldn’t help but be drawn to the shelf flags announcing the newly re-packaged Kraft French Onion, Green Onion, and Bacon Cheddar Dips.

 I grabbed all three varieties and figured I would come home and try it on a beet pizza base and see if I could balance out this whole veggie to dig ratio.